ver. 1887 (8ab9e11)

 An integer in range between 1 and 5 - user's optional rating of a found cache.

 Important: logtype has to be "Found it" or "Attended" in order to use this argument.
+The rating may be rejected if the user already rated this cache.
+You may consult the can_rate field of services/logs/capabilities to find out if the rating will be accepted.

 Note: You should allow your user to not rate a found cache.